Quantum differential equation solvers: limitations and fast-forwarding: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
-We first introduce preliminary results in~\cref{sec:preliminary}, including the notation, basic linear algebra results, the concept and operation of block encodings, and existing generic quantum ODE solvers.
+We first introduce preliminary results in~\cref{sec:preliminary}, including the notation and existing generic quantum ODE solvers.
 Then we discuss and prove our lower bound results for generic ODE solvers in~\cref{sec:lower_bounds} and fast-forwarding algorithms and results for specific applications in~\cref{sec:fast_forwarding}.
 We conclude with a brief summary and several open questions in~\cref{sec:conclusion}.